|Home Catalog FAQ||Log In|

 Attach peripherals to your network:

-Add a USB-connected printer, and connect to the printer from Mac and Windows computers.
+Add a Wi-Fi or USB-connected printer, and connect to the printer from Mac and Windows computers.

 Add a USB-attached drive to a Time Capsule or AirPort Extreme, and configure client access.

 Connect a 2nd- or 3rd-generation Apple TV to your network

 Set up a Time Machine backup to a Time Capsule base station.

 Expand the capabilities of an AirPort Express by setting up audio streaming, trying Rogue Amoeba's Airfoil media streaming utility, or extending your network with ProxySTA.

 Share files conveniently and wirelessly between Macs with the AirDrop file-transfer feature, plus understand the type of networking that AirDrop uses.